Attete/Server-file-uploader/README.md

 At the end of execution, subject the files are successfully uploaded, the confirmation.php triggers shell script (not included).

 Information required from the user;
 1) SCNUMBER - if left blank defaults to X12345.
-The SCNUMBER values have corresponding Business ID, and if found in the file.php array, correct Business Id is used.
-If the SCNUMBER provided by the user does not exist in the file.php array, then the Business ID defaults to 00.
+The SCNUMBER values have corresponding Business ID, and if found in the file.php array, correct Business ID is used.
+If the SCNUMBER provided by the user does not exist in the file.php array or the user leaves this section blank, then the Business ID defaults to 00.
 Note, both SCNUMBER & Business ID are incorporated into the uploaded files names.
 2) Mnemonic - this information is required and is incorporated into the uploaded files' names
 3) System - this information is required and is incorporated into the uploaded files' names
 4) Line of business - this information is required and is incorporated into the uploaded files' names